OrganicAI-Lab/PSDI_Benchmark_Set_1500/README.md

       2. the calculation parameters in the main function.

-3. Once calculations are completed run "python 2_gaussian_error.py" in your terminal.
+3. Once calculations are completed run ```python 2_gaussian_error.py``` in your terminal.
 This code will determine if any calculations produced the errors l103, l502 or l9999 and attempt to fix the error by generating

    1. gaussian com files for log files with error l103, l502 and l9999.
    2. an array slurm job submission file for these error com files.